DevAdora/DevAdora/README.md

 ## 🎯 About Me

 Hello!
-I'm Devadora, an IT Graduate and freelancer aiming to become a defined variable in the industry.
+I'm Devadora, an IT Graduate 👩🏻‍💻 and currently a freelancer </> based in Philippines 📍, aiming to become a defined variable in the industry.
 I enjoy working on projects that involve software development.
 When I'm not coding, you can find me either lost in video games 🎮, reading a book or binge-watching some movies or series!
-Aspiring Software Developer 👩🏻‍💻 and currently a freelancer </> based in Philippines 📍.

 ### 🛠️ Techy Stacky